 For Individuals Convicted of Violent Crimes

 Individuals convicted of aggravated kidnapping, assault, murder, or other violent crimes must serve 9 year period of rehabilitation.
 This 9 year period of rehabilitation includes 5 years of residency and an additional 4 years of rehabilitation outside of residency.
+This period of time cannot be skipped, altered, or lessened in any way.

 For Individuals Convicted of Sex Crimes Under CPC 290